No One-Size-Fits-All Neurons: Task-based Neurons for Artificial Neural Networks: Related Work

 \section{Related Work}

 \textbf{Neuronal diversity}.
 There has been a growing interest in recent years to prototype new neurons and introduce neuronal diversity into artificial networks \cite{fan2023towards}.
 It is important to clarify that modifying the activation function should not be considered as creating new neurons.
 This is because the decision boundary of a neuron is solely determined by the aggregation function, as long as the activation function is monotonic.
-Therefore, compared to modifying the aggregation function, changing the activation function has a relatively weaker influence on the behavior of a neuron.
-Currently, excluding spiking neurons \cite{ostojic2014two} featuring the spatiotemporal processing ability, the exploration of neuronal diversity primarily revolves around polynomial or quadratic neurons \cite{fan2023towards}, which replace the inner product with a polynomial or a specially-engineered quadratic function, expanding the range of computations by individual neurons.
+Currently, excluding spiking neurons \cite{ostojic2014two} featuring the spatiotemporal processing ability, exploring neuronal diversity primarily revolves around polynomial or quadratic neurons \cite{fan2023towards}, which replace the inner product with a polynomial or a quadratic function, expanding the range of computations by individual neurons.

-In recent years, polynomial neurons were revisited in hope of enhancing the expressive ability of a single neuron.
+In recent years, polynomial neurons were revisited in the hope of enhancing the expressive ability of a single neuron.
 The key issue in designing polynomial neurons is to reduce the complexity such that they can be deployed into a deep network. \cite{liu2021dendrite, chrysos2021deep} decreased the complexity of polynomial neurons via tensor decomposition and factor sharing, while a majority of studies directly used quadratic neurons to save parameters to express high-order terms.
 Table \ref{tab:neurons} summarizes the recently-proposed quadratic neurons.
 As seen, given an $n$-dimensional input, the complexity of neurons in \cite{zoumpourlis2017non, jiang2020nonlinear,mantini2021cqnn} is of $\mathcal{O}(n^2)$, which is still not bearable for deep networks, while neurons from \cite{goyal2020improved,bu2021quadratic,xu2022quadralib,fan2018new} enjoy the linear parametric complexity.
-Notably, neurons in \cite{goyal2020improved,bu2021quadratic,xu2022quadralib,fan2018new} are the special cases of \cite{fan2018new}.
-Polynomial and quadratic neurons have demonstrated competitive performance in many tasks such as medical imaging \cite{fan2019quadratic}, bearing fault diagnosis \cite{liao2022attention}, inverse problems in partial differential equations (PDEs) \cite{bu2021quadratic}, and signal processing \cite{demirezen2023quadratic}.
+Notably, neurons in \cite{goyal2020improved,bu2021quadratic,xu2022quadralib} are the special cases of \cite{fan2018new}.
+Polynomial and quadratic neurons have demonstrated competitive performance in many tasks \cite{liao2022attention}.